zenml-io/mlstacks/aws-kubeflow-kserve/README.md

 mlflow-tracking-URI | The URL for the MLflow tracking server |
 kserve-workload-namespace | Namespace in which kserve workloads will be created |
 kserve-base-url | The URL to use for your Kserve deployment |
-metadata-db-host | The host endpoint of the deployed metadata store |
-metadata-db-username | The username for the database user |
-metadata-db-password | The master password for the database |
 container-registry-URI | The URI of your container registry |
 stack-yaml-path | The path to the ZenML stack configuration YAML file which gets created |